lowrycito/handbook/pages/study-manual-general-handbook-13-sunday-school.md

 ### Sunday School Classes for Specific Groups

 As needed, the Sunday School president may organize Sunday School classes for specific groups.
-The curriculum for these classes is Come, Follow Me—For Sunday School.
+The curriculum for these classes is Come, Follow Me.

 Groups that could benefit from their own Sunday School class include: